summea/chortle/README.md

 - "What is your name?"
 - "What are your hobbies?"
-- ...and whatever else comes to mind! _(check out the [chortle-conversations](https://github.com/datanets/chortle/blob/master/chortle-conversations.md) file for past gems...)_
+- ...and whatever else comes to mind! _(check out the [chortle-conversations](https://github.com/datanets/chortle/blob/master/chortle-conversations.md) archive for past gems...)_

 ## Chat Mode Example Output
 ### Overview